dejmedus/auto-term/README.md

 1. Open your workspace in Visual Studio Code.
 2. Press `Ctrl+Shift+P` to open the command palette.
-3. Type `Auto Term: <action>` or `Auto Term: custom action`
+3. Type `Auto Term: <action>` or `Auto Term: Action`
 4. Auto-Term will read your terminal configurations and run the specified commands.

 ## Configuration

 You can define your terminal configurations in a `terminal.config.json` file in the root of your workspace.
 The file should be structured by action, each containing and array of terminal commands.

 Actions can include: setup, open, start, stop, restart, and close.
-Use custom actions with Auto Term: custom action
+Use custom actions with Auto Term: Action

 Example: